MHLut/django-local-test/README.md

 3. Clone the Django local test project.
 4. Navigate to the local test project directory.
 5. Copy the `.env` file from `.env.example`; adjust `.env` where needed.
+6. Reload (source) the environment variables from `.env`.
-6. Create a virtual environment and activate it.
+7. Create a virtual environment and activate it.
-7. Install the dependencies from `requirements.txt`.
+8. Install the dependencies from `requirements.txt`.

 The commands are something like this: